Bluegales/BridgeBuddy/README.md

 #### 1.1.
 Deploy HypERC20 Interchain Tokens

 - This wallet employs Hyperlane HypERC20 Tokens for bridging operations.
 - You have the option to deploy these tokens using the Hyperlane CLI.
-Alternatively, you can use the pre-deployed tokens from our ETHGlobal Istanbul Hackathon.
+Alternatively, you can use the tokens that we deployed.
 - Find the addresses of these tokens in `info/tokens.json`.

 ### 2. Safe Core